DRVTiny/Log--Log4perl--KISS/README.md

 * Performance: Using code block as a first argument garantie that your output string will be computed only if target log level is enabled
 * Clean syntax: `debug {'Now i want to say "Good bye" for the summer'}` and `debug_ 'You were just a prototype'` - looks clear and obvious
 * Lightweight and fast by design: this is Log::Log4perl wrapper only, not yet-another-logging framework.
-89 lines of code that help you work with the best perl logging framework in a comfort manner.
+This is a very compact package that help you work with the best perl logging framework in a comfort manner.
 * Absolute minimum of initialisation: `use Log::Log4perl::KISS` is enough to output clever-formatted messages.
 No bull shit!
 Write faster code, that can log more
 * Rich functional possibilities: you can do it so:
   * `debug {'Something %s %s'} "very", "useful"`